 I completely understand why all my friends chose to find out their baby's sex via sonogram, before birth.
 The middle-aged sonographer thought I was joking when I told her that I didn't want to know.
 “Really?
 You're the first person in months to not want to know," she said.
 But it wasn't that I didn't want to know.
 I wondered every day.
 Rather, I was choosing not to know.

 As she administered what would be (for that pregnancy) my final prenatal sonogram, this quizzical woman repeated what the sonographers before her had said.
 “I'm glad you're waiting.
 That's what we all did when I was young, before you could find out.
 There is no surprise more worth the wait."

 To each her own, I say again.

 A dear friend was so playfully annoyed that I was waiting to learn the news that she asked if she could come along and have the doctor write it on a slip of paper, so she could start shopping for clothes.
 I laughed and refused.
 When this same friend became pregnant a year later, she found out as soon as she could.
 And halfway through her pregnancy I celebrated the revelation of her child's sex with her.
 By the time the baby came, she knew the name and had the nursery ready to go.

 I delight in planning, in being super-prepared.
-So why then would I choose not to know my baby's gender as quickly as possible?
+So why, then, would I choose not to know my baby's sex as quickly as possible?

-I can think of plenty of good reasons to find out the gender right away; and friends and strangers alike always press, “What are you having?"
+I can think of plenty of good reasons to find out right away, and friends and strangers alike always ask, “What are you having?"
 But I think there just might be others out there who would enjoy hearing the story of an expectant mother who waited to find out and would do it again.

 Reason #1: The loss of control